Ian144/Ian144.github.io/ADTs.md

     Fix44.Messages.fs: 87.2kb
     FsFix field definitions FIX4.4 only: 117kb in 1 file (for FIX4.4 only 900 fields, 916 before len+data merge )

-## Using FsFixGen to generate random but valid FIX messages for testing

-## Property based testing using FsFIX echo with QuickfixN and QuickfixJ

-### FsFix issues (now resolved)

-FsFIX originally assummed that all fields are in the order they appear in the FIX xml spec.
-Correcting this required adding logic to search for fields in after indexing the byte buffer.

-when a field appears more than once in a FIX message, e.g. once in the msg and othertimes in a group in the msg if the first/outer instance of the field is optional then the value

-### QuickFixN issues

-1. DateTimes and Times involving [Leapseconds](https://en.wikipedia.org/wiki/Leap_second) are not recognised as valid
-2. RawData fields containing field or tag-value seperators raise formatting errors